sdespotis/sdespotis/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently at Skroutz SA.
+- 🔭 I am currently working at Skroutz as a Content Development Specialist.
 - 💬 Ask me about anything , Would love to answer them.✌
-- 📫 How to reach me: Any of the Social-Media Platform
 - 📝[Data-analyst.gr](Soon new portfolio link)

 **Studies**